 - Sharing work with others when you are under pressure.

 If you have been off sick you should have a discussion with your GP about when it will be appropriate to go back to work.
 If necessary, the GP can give you a 'fit note' advising of any changes they feel need to be made to your workplace.

 You may also be able to get support from your occupational health service at work.
 If your employer does not have one, you may be able to access a national occupational service.
-Links to these services can be found through pages on the NHS Choices Live Well website (see below).

 You may find that your long-term condition requires you to make changes to your accommodation.
 For example, you may need to consider making structural changes, installing a lift or even moving to a single-storey property.
 You may be able to get a Disabled Facilities Grant to help pay for these changes.
 Usually, the grant is only available for changes that have been recommended by an occupational health therapist.